nickzoic/nick.zoic.org/art/decoding-the-making-of/index.md

 Microphone setup was an Olympus lapel mic on a long cable, plugged into the camera, but because I kept getting caught up in the cable I ended up dangling it from the ceiling just out of shot.

+![Terrible microphone setup](img/microphone.jpg)

 This kind of worked but it's a bit "phasey" ... this room is very reflective.

-![Terrible microphone setup](img/microphone.jpg)
+I taped some foam to the ceiling to try and reduce the phaseyness but it didn't help much.
+I didn't have a proper adaptor for the mic either so it's using a cute cassette tape shaped headphone splitter.

 ## Files

+In total I recorded:

 * 70 MOV files
 * 17.6 GB
 * 1h24m53s total

+Quite a few bits had several takes where I flubbed one bit or another, plus every video has a few seconds of lead-in and lead-out, so there ends up being a lot left on the cutting room floor!

-# Slides
+## Slides

+These were made with my usual `flip.js` script and HTML, on the offchance that I want to present this at a real live conference some day I figured I might as well have a real live slide deck.
+Then I just took PNG screenshots of each slide.

+I should really get a better way of doing this together, markdown at the least since writing HTML by hand is terrible.

+* 1 HTML file, screenshotted into ...
 * 67 .PNG files for slides

+The stylesheet is meant to look a bit like an old `APPLE ][` era computer, with an Apple font, inverse characters, green phosphor colour and a bit of a phosphor glow.
+It's not very authentic but I kinda like it.

 # Editing